eminmtas/aligned_layer_tendermint/README.md

 ### Project Anatomy

-The core of the state machine is defined in [app.go](https://github.com/lambdaclass/lambchain/blob/main/app/app.go).
-The application inherits from Cosmos' `BaseApp`, which routes transactions the the appropiate custom module for handling.
+The core of the state machine `App` is defined in [app.go](https://github.com/lambdaclass/lambchain/blob/main/app/app.go).
+The application inherits from Cosmos' `BaseApp`, which routes messages the the appropiate module for handling.
+A transaction contains any number of messages.

 Cosmos SDK provides an Application Module interface to facilitate the composition of modules to form a functional unified application.
 Custom modules are defined in the [x](https://github.com/lambdaclass/lambchain/blob/main/x/) directory.

-A module can define message services for handling transactions.
+A module defines a message service for handling messages.
 These services are defined in a [protobuf file](https://github.com/lambdaclass/lambchain/blob/main/proto/lambchain/lambchain/tx.proto).
 The methods are then implemented in a [message server](https://github.com/lambdaclass/lambchain/blob/main/x/lambchain/keeper/msg_server.go), which is registered in the main application.

+Each message is identified by it's fully-qualified name.
+For example, the _verify_ message has the type `/lambchain.lambchain.MsgVerify`.

 A module usually defines a [keeper](https://github.com/lambdaclass/lambchain/blob/main/x/lambchain/keeper/keeper.go) which encapsulates the sub-state of each module, tipically through a key-value store.
 A reference to the keeper is stored in the message server to be accesed by the handlers.